 \section{Mean-field equations}

 The system~\eqref{model} can be reduced using the LA method~\cite{Montbrio2015}.
 This method is usually applied to QIF neural networks with a unimodal distribution $g(\eta)$ described by a single Lorentz function.
-Below we will briefly reproduce this method for case of bimodal distribution defined by Eqs.~\eqref{eq:g_eta} and \eqref{eq:two_lor}.
+Here we will briefly reproduce this method for the case of a bimodal distribution defined by Eqs.~\eqref{eq:g_eta} and \eqref{eq:two_lor}.

 In the thermodynamic limit $N \to \infty$, the population state can be characterized by the density function $\rho(V|\eta,t)$, which evolves according to the continuity equation